Nazar17P3426/Database2/README.md

 # Database2
-In this new database, I will make C++ malwares, but my malware are skidded!
+In this new database, I will make C++ malwares, but my malwares are skidded!
 Enjoy :)